Working together to address key challenges facing the industry globally

 Forced labour is an endemic social problem riddled throughout supply chains globally.
 25 million individuals are victims of forced labour today.
 It is one of the most profitable global crimes and a problem of this magnitude cannot be solved by one person, company or industry acting alone.

-This is an unacceptable situation that the consumer goods industry firmly intends to fight, both through its ground-breaking 2016 Board-approved Resolution on Forced Labour and through the continued support of the UN’s post-2015 development agenda.
+This is an unacceptable situation that the consumer goods industry firmly intends to fight, both through its ground-breaking 2016 Board-approved Resolution on Forced Labour and through the continued support of the UN’s post-2015 development agenda, including work towards SDG 8.

 Our mission is to provide and promote an international reference and common understanding of best practices for sustainable supply chain management while driving social sustainability improvements throughout the value chain of the consumer goods industry, ultimately improving the lives of workers.